modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-3.md

 	</div>

-!!! quote "Box 6.1. .
-Issues requiring explaining models in Bohr´s Lecture."
+!!! quote "Box 6.1. . *Issues requiring explaining models in Bohr´s Lecture*."

 	- Atomic structures by Thomson and by Rutherford.
 	- Classification of elements and existence of isotopes according to electronic level structures.